AliZaherii/QCD-PSO/README.md

-Here's a refined explanation for your GitHub README:

 The process of converting a quantum algorithm into an executable program involves three crucial stages:

 Unitary Transformations: Translating the quantum algorithm into unitary transformations.